EBI-Metagenomics/notebooks/src/docs/mgnify-proteins-api.md

 ```

 ::: {.callout-tip}
 This makes one request per protein, so keep `limit` modest and be considerate of the service.
+This service is rate-limited, so queries are going to be throttled.
 For thousands of sequences, download the release from the [FTP server](https://ftp.ebi.ac.uk/pub/databases/metagenomics/peptide_database/current_release/) instead.
 :::

 ### Finding proteins that carry a Pfam domain